Ventricular system: Ventricles

 The four cavities of the human brain are called ventricles.
-The two largest are the lateral ventricles in the cerebrum, the third ventricle is in the diencephalon of the forebrain between the right and left thalamus, and the fourth ventricle is located at the back of the pons and upper half of the medulla oblongata of the hindbrain.
+The two largest are the lateral ventricles in the cerebrum, the third ventricle is in the diencephalon medulla oblongata of the hindbrain.
 The ventricles are concerned with the production and circulation of cerebrospinal fluid.

 Development

 The structures of the ventricular system are embryologically derived from the neural canal, the centre of the neural tube.

 As the part of the primitive neural tube that will develop into the brainstem, the neural canal expands dorsally and laterally, creating the fourth ventricle, whereas the neural canal that does not expand and remains the same at the level of the midbrain superior to the fourth ventricle forms the cerebral aqueduct.
 The fourth ventricle narrows at the obex (in the caudal medulla), to become the central canal of the spinal cord.

 In more detail, around the third week of development, the embryo is a three-layered disc.
 The embryo is covered on the dorsal surface by a layer of cells called ectoderm.
 In the middle of the dorsal surface of the embryo is a linear structure called the notochord.
 As the ectoderm proliferates, the notochord is dragged into the middle of the developing embryo.

 As the brain develops, by the fourth week of embryological development three swellings known as brain vesicles have formed within the embryo around the canal, near where the head will develop.
 The three primary brain vesicles represent different components of the central nervous system: the prosencephalon, mesencephalon and rhombencephalon.
 These in turn divide into five secondary vesicles.
 As these sections develop around the neural canal, the inner neural canal becomes known as primitive ventricles.
 These form the ventricular system of the brain: The neural stem cells of the developing brain, principally radial glial cells, line the developing ventricular system in a transient zone called the ventricular zone.